brettt89/silverstripe-workflow/README.md

 WorkflowService::registry()->addWorkflow($testWorkflow, new InstanceOfSupportStrategy(MyApp\MyDataObject::class));
 ```

-> A `ViewableData_MarkingStore` class has been provided for easy usage with DataObjects and any other class that extends `ViewableData`.
+> A `ViewableDataMarkingStore` class has been provided for easy usage with DataObjects and any other class that extends `ViewableData`.
 Using this store will allow you to define a Database Field as the "State Storage" propery.

 ## Impementing a Workflow